L1N3-37/Linux-Zsh-Config/README.md

-# Dotfiles Configuration for Linux Zshell
+# Configuration for Linux Zshell
 (Need to add the image)

 ## Information